Flow network: Augmenting paths

 An augmenting path is a path (u_{1}, u_{2}, ..., u_{k}) in the residual network, where u_{1} = s, u_{k} = t, and for all u_{i}, u_{i + 1} (c_{f} (u_{i}, u_{i + 1}) > 0) (1 ≤ i < k).
 More simply, an augmenting path is an available flow path from the source to the sink.
 A network is at maximum flow if and only if there is no augmenting path in the residual network G_{f}.

 The bottleneck is the minimum residual capacity of all the edges in a given augmenting path.
 See example explained in the "Example" section of this article.
-The flow network is at maximum flow if and only if it has a bottleneck with a value greater than zero.
+The flow network is at maximum flow if and only if it has a bottleneck with a value equal to zero.
+If any augmenting path exists, its bottleneck weight will be greater than 0.
+In other words, if there is a bottleneck value greater than 0, then there is an augmenting path from the source to the sink.
+However, we know that if there is any augmenting path, then the network is not at maximum flow, which in turn means that, if there is a bottleneck value greater than 0, then the network is not at maximum flow.

 The term "augmenting the flow" for an augmenting path means updating the flow f of each arc in this augmenting path to equal the capacity c of the bottleneck.
 Augmenting the flow corresponds to pushing additional flow along the augmenting path until there is no remaining available residual capacity in the bottleneck.